ApexBison/Apex-Combat-V1/README.md

 ## Overview

-These scripts are designed to automate combat actions in **Old School RuneScape (OSRS)**, specifically tailored for the [VSwticher V4](https://github.com/VSwticher/VSwticherV4) plugin.
+These scripts are designed to automate combat actions in **Old School RuneScape (OSRS)**, specifically made for VSwitcher V4.
 They handle gear swapping, prayer activation, and special attacks to streamline your combat experience.

 ## Features